Macrometacorp/docs/docs/search/analyzers/index.md

 ## Built-in Analyzers

-We provide a set of built-in analyzers that cannot be removed.
+We provide a set of built-in analyzers.

 The identity analyzer uses the `frequency` and `norm` features.
 All text analyzers tokenize strings with stemming enabled, no stop-words configured, case conversion set to `lower`, and accent mark removal enabled.
 The text analyzers use the `frequency`, `norm`, and `position` features.